ayosuva/ayosuva.github.io/_posts/2020-06-21-Useful Ranorex code.md

 ```c#
 string rows = TestSuite.Current.CurrentTestContainer.DataRange.MaxRange.ToString();
 ```
-9.To get custom logo in Ranorex PDF report
+9. To get custom logo in Ranorex PDF report
 Download the style.xml and specify logo path in the below mentioned line.
 This style.xml can also be used to increase screenshot quality and to change look and feel of pdf
 ```xml